milos-p-lab/MarkdownGuideHtmlConverter/README.md

 ## 📄 HTML to Markdown Converter

-A fast reverse conversion engine — for turning HTML back into Markdown — is **currently in development**.
+A fast reverse conversion engine — for turning HTML back into Markdown.

 Unlike many existing tools that either oversimplify or bloat the output, this converter aims to provide: